EamonLang/E-Flashcard/README.md

 If you have any questions or feedback.
 On my website there is a feedback box.
 You just have to create an account.

+You can reach this website through this link --> e-flashcard-production.up.railway.app

 Eamon,